dusi/FitbodOneRepMax/README.md

 ## Trade-offs

 - The project uses `OrderedCollections` from [Swift Collections](https://www.swift.org/blog/swift-collections/) in order to manipulate data in a performant way.

+- The chart limits data to the 31 latest inputs (on iPhone devices) or 93 (on iPad devices).
+This decision should provide good enough user experience without over-populating the graph.
+I toyed with the idea of using `stride` with a `step` value of 31/93 for all exercises but it seemed less relevant seeing very old records in contrast to showing the latest.

 - Reading the file with historical data does not happen sequentially.
 I have tested this approach for small files and large input files (up to 100k+ lines) and the performance (memory footprint) was manageable.
 For anything larger it might be worth considering not reading the whole file into memory at once, but rather reading line by line.